Back to Canoe

 Canoe - Ocean Canoeing (Sunday is Mother's Day)

 The cost will be $120.00.
 Please register online now to secure your spot.
 You will not pay until two weeks before the course date when you receive an email reminder and invoice.
+If you withdraw after paying you may 1.) request payment to be kept on your account for later use or 2.) pay a $5 administrative fee to request your money back.

 This course expands on knowledge taught in the introduction level such as tidal prediction, marine forecasting and navigation with nautical charts and adds greater detail surrounding land and wind interactions.